 - Some people continue in counseling because, even though they may have worked through their major issues, counseling is a way to keep on track and have time where they can commit to their own growth.

 - The person is seeing me for an ongoing and chronic issue, such as chronic pain, or dealing with a progressive illness such as Parkinson’s Disease.

 - The person isn’t taking responsibility for their growth and is not doing the work between sessions.
 I say that about 10-20% of growth comes from the sessions; The rest comes from what the person does between sessions.
 I usually give clients practices to engage in between sessions to enhance their growth.

 - The counselor may not be very effective or may just be a bad fit.
 Like all fields and all jobs, there are going to be some people who are better at it than others.

 I always begin by finding out what your goals are for counseling.
 I review those goals regularly to make sure that we stay on track and don’t get too side-tracked with issues of the week.
-I’ll review those goals with you about every three to six months so we can track how counseling is working for you.

 Where are you located?

 My main practice is at the border of Las Vegas and Henderson, Nevada in the Las Vegas Valley.
 My practice is in a confidential location.
 The address will be provided to you prior to our first session.

 I work with adults from all walks of life, though I do have some limits to my practice.
 If I feel that another form of treatment or another counselor would more helpful, I will refer you to another provider.